cynraw/Dart/README.md

 ### Lists
 Dart List is similar to an array, which is the ordered collection of the objects.
 If you want to store multiple values without creating multiple variables, you can use a list.
 Lists keep things in a specific order

+### Maps
+A map is a dynamic collection that represents a set of values ​as key-value pairs.
+Keys and values ​in the map can be of any type.
+Maps are like labeled boxes where each label (key) stores a specific value!